Assessing the Impact of Malaria Prevention Ointment in Burkina Faso

 Sub Editor

-Malaria remains a significant global health challenge, with the African Region accounting for 95 percent of the estimated 228 million malaria cases and 602,020 deaths in 2021.
-[1] In Burkina Faso, despite extensive malaria prevention campaigns, the disease persists as the leading cause of consultations, hospitalizations and deaths, with more than 12 million cases and 4,355 deaths recorded in 2021.
-[2] MAÏA Africa SAS, a social enterprise based in Burkina Faso, has developed MAÏA®, a mosquito repellent ointment that has proven effective in repelling malaria mosquitoes and ensuring protection.
-[3] Researchers are conducting a randomized evaluation to analyze how price affects the adoption and usage of MAÏA® mosquito repellent ointment and the impact of using this preventive solution on the health of children and the well-being of mothers.
+Malaria remains a significant global health challenge, with Africa accounting for 95 percent of the estimated 247 million malaria cases and 619,000 deaths in 2021.1 In Burkina Faso, despite extensive malaria prevention campaigns, the disease persists as the leading cause of consultations, hospitalizations, and deaths, with more than 12 million cases and 4,355 deaths recorded in 2021.2 MAÏA Africa SAS, a social enterprise based in Burkina Faso, has developed MAÏA®, a mosquito repellent ointment that has proven effective in repelling malaria mosquitoes and ensuring protection which impacts the health of children and the well-being of mothers.3

 Sources